Home

 Thin cucumber slices

-; remove peel, slice, cut into wedges
+Lemon/lime/orange; remove peel, slice, cut into wedges

 Sesame seeds, black and white

-Finely chopped pecans or walnuts
+Finely chopped pecans, almonds, walnuts